albedo-engine/3DEngine/README.md

   * [ ] Add IBL radiance lighting with Cubemaps mip
   * [ ] Add basic PBR on direct light
   * [ ] Improve shader generation system
+  * [ ] Send 1x1 texture with color when texture is not provided